BrianW4110/BrianW4110/README.md

 Hello 👋!
-My name is Rodz Amor
+My name is Brian Wong
 ==========================

-UMD Computer Science Student
+UMD Computer Engineer Student
 ----------------------------

 I am a diligent and innovative student ready to work and learn in a professional environment.